Roxas Boulevard: Original concept

-According to Burnham's original concept of the Cavite Boulevard, the bayfront from the Luneta southward should be a continuous parkway, extending with time to the Cavite Navy Yard about 20 mi away.
+According to Burnham's original concept of the Cavite Boulevard, the bayfront from Luneta southward should be a continuous parkway, extending with time to the Cavite Navy Yard about 20 mi away.
 This boulevard, about 250 ft in width, with roadways, tramways, bridle paths, rich plantations, and broad sidewalks, should be available for all classes of people in all sorts of conveyances, and so well-shaded with coconut palms, bamboo, and mangoes as to furnish protection from the elements at all times.

 "In order to make the boulevard presentable and useful as soon as possible, a quick-growing tree like the acacia might be planted, alternating with the trees of slower growth, and be replaced after the latter attain their growth.
 The boulevard's seaward side should be planted so as to interrupt occasionally the view of the sea and, by thus adding somewhat of mystery, enhance the value of the stretch of ocean and sky.
 The boulevard would be on reclaimed land to about as far south as the old Fort San Antonio Abad in Malate, beyond which it strikes the beach and follows the shoreline to Cavite.
 The possible extension of the ocean boulevard along the north shore would naturally depend upon the development of the town in that direction and upon the question of additional harbor works north of the Pasig River."

 During World War II, the boulevard served as a runway of its namesake airfield.
 During the 1945 Battle of Manila, however, the Japanese forces cut down palm trees along the boulevard to convert it into an improvised runway.

 Contemporary history

+During the 1970s, a longstanding debate emerged over the appropriate location for the headquarters of the Association of Southeast Asian Nations (ASEAN).
+Philippine President Ferdinand Marcos proposed situating the headquarters along Roxas Boulevard in Manila, while Indonesian President Suharto advocated for its placement on Jalan Sisingamangaraja in Jakarta.
+Consensus at the first was eventually reached in favour of Indonesia as the host country for the ASEAN headquarters.

 In 1992, flyovers crossing intersecting roads along the boulevard, such as the Roxas Boulevard–Gil Puyat Flyover and Roxas Boulevard–EDSA Flyover, were opened.

-On May 13, 2024, Manila Mayor Honey Lacuña signed Ordinance No. 9047 to make Roxas the boulevard's starting point (Padre Burgos Avenue/Katigbak Parkway) to Quirino Avenue section car-free every early Sunday morning starting May 26, 2024.
+On May 13, 2024, Manila Mayor Honey Lacuña signed Ordinance No. 9047 to make a part of the boulevard starting at Padre Burgos Avenue/Katigbak Parkway to Quirino Avenue car-free every early Sunday morning starting May 26, 2024.